-A civil wrong doing is normally referred to as a tort.
-Intentional torts basically include intentional acts which lead to personal injury to a victim.
+A civil wrong-doing is normally referred to as a tort.
+Intentional torts include intentional acts that lead to personal injury to a victim.
 Examples of intentional torts may include battery and assault.
 Any victim of an intentional tort has a lawful cause of action against the culpable party who committed the intentional tort.

-Well, negligence can also be categorized as a tort.
-But unlike intentional torts, negligence only occurs when anindividual or entity causes an accident by not acting reasonably under the circumstances, regardless of whether they intentionally caused an accident.
+Negligence can also be categorized as a tort.
+But unlike intentional torts, negligence only occurs when an individual or entity causes an accident by not acting reasonably under the circumstances, regardless of whether they intentionally caused an accident.

-This extensive category of torts includes several other specific subcategories and comprises of the vast majority of legal claims made by personal injury victims, for instance car accidents.
+This extensive category of torts includes several other specific subcategories and comprises the vast majority of legal claims made by personal injury victims, for instance, car accidents.

 Premises liability laws protect the duty of a landlord, tenant, landowner, and similar entities to individuals on the property.
 Landowners owe individuals on the property exclusive duties reliant on whether the individual is a licensee, an invitee or trespasser.

-Again, whilst the majority of premises liability cases basically embroil the general offence of negligence, these distinctivelegal issues in premises liability cases are in a way that this particular area of the law is normally considered to be a separate subcategory of personal injury claims.
+Again, while the majority of premises liability cases embroil the general offense of negligence, these distinctive legal issues in premises liability cases are in a way that this particular area of the law is normally considered to be a separate subcategory of personal injury claims.

-Professional malpractice is another type of negligence claim which basically involves the negligent acts of a professional, for example a lawyer or a doctor.
+Professional malpractice is another type of negligence claim that involves the negligent acts of a professional, for example, a lawyer or a doctor.
 Most states have ratified special statutes relevant only to professional malpractice claims.
-In this particular area, a negligence is again, a totally different subcategory of personal injury claims.
+In this particular area, negligence is, again, a different subcategory of personal injury claims.

-As you have realized, an injury that you thought was just an accident may turn out to be a personal injury caused by somebody else’s negligence.
-If you or anyone you close to you has been injured in a personal injury case, immediately contact our Jacksonville Florida personal injury attorneys at Hardesty, Tyde, Green & Ashton on 904-398-2212 for free consultation today!
+As you have realized, an injury that you thought was just an accident may turn out to be personal injury caused by somebody else’s negligence.
+If you or anyone you’re close to has been injured in a personal injury case, immediately contact our Jacksonville Florida personal injury attorneys at Hardesty, Tyde, Green, Ashton & Clifton at 904-414-4906 for a free consultation today!